 So now with so much water representation, you need to find a way to keep it all in check.
 To create balance, adding objects with wood can help counter the overwhelming presence of water.
 Plants work extremely well here.
 Air plants are a great choice as they thrive in humid conditions!
 They also balance out the cold, often sterile surfaces of bathrooms.

 This is a super easy way to take your room cleanse to the next level without spending too much extra time.
 Essential oils often possess tested healing and anti-microbial, -bacterial, and -septic properties on top of smelling amazing.
 They are the Ch’i of their respective plants.
-Use a diffuser to impart a light but refreshing scent to your spaces.
+Use an essential oil diffuser to impart a light but refreshing scent to your spaces.

 Besides selecting oils based on scent, look into their properties.
 If you’re looking to be energized, peppermint and rosemary would work well.
 If you’re looking to relax or relieve stress, lavender is a popular choice.